HigherOrderCO/HVM/HOW.md

 practice.
 C programmers survived without closures, for decades.
 Rust programmers live well with far more restrictive limitations on what shapes of programs they're allowed to write.
 HVM has all sorts of extremely high-level closures you can think of.
 You just can't have a clone clone its own clone.
-And that's it.

-The good thing is that, by abiding to this limitation, HVM is able to push its efficiency even further.
-Without it, it wouldn't be possible to achieve its current real-world performance.
+Without this limitation, which is almost irrelevant in practice, it wouldn't be possible for HVM to achieve its current performance, so we believe it is justified.

 As a last note, HVM's current implementation is slightly more restrictive than it hould be, since each occurrence of a global definition counts as a clone of